pub struct Polygon<T = f64>where

 ])]

-s of any interior LineString
+);If the first and last Coords of any interior LineString no

-longer match, those LineString
+longer match, those LineStrings will be closed:

 use geo_types::{coord, LineString, Polygon};